SalomePlatform/adao/doc/en/reference.rst

 Some examples on these commands usage are available in the section :ref:`section_tutorials_in_salome`, in the section :ref:`section_tutorials_in_python` and in the sample files installed with ADAO.
-The mathematical notations used afterward are explained in the section :ref:`section_theory`.
+The mathematical concepts and notations used are explained in the section :ref:`section_theory`.

 .. toctree::